Here is #6 on our list of the and that is to try to sell the conversation instead of selling the product.

 The great thing about this tactic is that, while those are legitimate reasons to not continue forward with your ultimate goal of selling the product, they are not reasons to move forward with the goal of moving to the next step which is to simply have a conversation.

-We hope these top 10 sales tips help you to take your game to the next level.
+We hope these help you to take your game to the next level.